lobophf/template_tex_ciencia_e_natura/DEVELOPMENT.md

 ### Windows:
 - `PowerShell` in any version.

-In addition, whichever operating system you use, you must have TeX Live 2022 or newer installed.
+In addition, whichever operating system you use, you must have `TeX Live 2022` or newer installed.
 However, this requirement does not apply if you want to use the [Overleaf](https://www.overleaf.com/) platform.

 ## Quick Start Guide:
 Before generating the demo paper, you need to retrieve essential files from an external source.
 You can either manually download the files from the links in the `cen_config.ini` file and then unzip them into the `author_files` and `ciencia_e_natura_images` folders, or run a script provided in this repository.
 In this case a series of steps outlined in the `download-script.sh` or `download-script.ps1` files depending on your operating system.

-Therefore, download this project by clicking [here](https://github.com/centraldeperiodicos/template_tex_ciencia_e_natura/archive/refs/heads/main.zip) and then extract everything.
-Alternatively, you can clone this repository.
-Regardless of the chosen option, navigate to the `template_tex_ciencia_e_natura` folder afterwards.
+Therefore, clone this repository and navigate to the `template_tex_ciencia_e_natura` folder afterwards.

 ```sh
 $ git clone git@github.com:centraldeperiodicos/template_tex_ciencia_e_natura.git